Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 ridge_fit <- glmnet(x, y, alpha = 0) print(ridge_fit) #> #> Call: glmnet(x = x, y = y, alpha = 0) #> #> Df %Dev Lambda #> 1 13 0.00 6884.00 #> 2 13 0.02 6273.00 #> 3 13 0.03 5717.00 #> ... #> 99 13 0.74 0.78 #> 100 13 0.74 0.71

-Every row is a different lambda.
-Df counts non-zero coefficients (always 13 for Ridge because it never zeroes any predictor). %Dev is the share of deviance explained, like R-squared.
-Lambda walks from huge on the left, where every coefficient is crushed to near zero, down to tiny on the right, where the fit approaches plain OLS.
+Each row is a different lambda.
+Df counts non-zero coefficients (always 13 for Ridge, since it never zeroes any predictor). %Dev is the fraction of deviance explained, similar to R-squared.
+Lambda walks from huge on the left, where every coefficient is crushed near zero, down to tiny on the right, where the fit approaches plain OLS.

 Warning

 x must be a fully numeric matrix.
-If you pass a data.frame with character or factor columns, glmnet throws a type error. model.matrix(formula, data)[, -1] is the safest prep: it one-hot-encodes factors and strips the intercept column.
+Pass a data frame with character or factor columns and glmnet throws a type error.
+The safest prep is model.matrix(formula, data)[, -1]: it one-hot-encodes factors and strips the intercept column in one step.

-Peek at coefficients at two lambdas to see shrinkage in action.
+Peek at the coefficients at two different lambdas to see shrinkage in action.

 RRidge coefficients at small vs large lambda